adamaltmejd/cv/cv.md

 2014--2015
 :   __Member of the board of the SSE Alumni Association__

-    The alumni association has over 3 000 members, maintains a mentorship program and organizes activities such as inspirational lectures and homecoming parties.
+    The alumni association has over 3 000 members, maintains a mentorship program and organizes activities such as inspirational lectures and homecoming parties [online](http://hhskamratforening.se/).

 2009--2015
 :   __Member of the Council and Board of Directors of the SSE Student Association__

-    Elected to the Student Council for three periods, 2009-2010, 2011-2012, and 2014-2015 Elected member of the Board of Directors of the Student Association during 2012-2013 and 2013-2014.
+    Elected to the Student Council for three periods, 2009--2010, 2011--2012, and 2014-2015.
+Elected member of the Board of Directors of the Student Association during 2012--2013 and 2013--2014.

 2008--2013
 :   __Various voluntary projects within the Student Association at SSE__

     Head of Communication for Handelsdagarna 2011, a career fair and the largest project at SSE with a turnover of approximately 2MSEK.
 Head of Marketing for M2:2009, a career fair focused on the communication business.
+Also various other extracurricular engagements, such as president of the Art Club (2009) and the Film Club (2011).

 2011
 :   __Stureakademin__

     Course arranged by Timbro (Swedish think-tank) in writing, ideology, public opinion and policy-making.
-Best final essay awarded scholarship to participate in course arranged by IHS (Washington DC).
+Awarded scholarship for best final essay, to participate in a course arranged by the Institute for Humane Studies in Washington DC.

 ## Skills and Interests